 The Centre of New Zealand, on Botanical Hill at the start of the Maitai Valley, is an iconic walk in Nelson Tasman.

-There are a couple of routes you can take to the top.
-From here you will enjoy views over Nelson Tasman, native plants and a platform with seating.
 The Centre of New Zealand is so named because it was a central survey point in the 1800s.

-The Botanical Reserve is reached over a footbridge from the end of Hardy Street.
+Getting there The Botanical Reserve is reached over a footbridge from the end of Hardy Street.
 You can park your car on Hardy Street East.

 The Centre of New Zealand walk is steep but short, and family friendly - the main track is suitable for sturdy prams and buggies.